Tidinest

 - Clear overview of all app features

-- Check the schedule and routine in one glance
+- Check the schedules and routines in one glance

 - Daily, weekly and monthly overview